hrydgard/ppsspp-site/docs/getting-started/how-to-run-on-xbox.md

-# How to run on XBox using the UWP version
+# How to run on Xbox using the UWP version

 More and better information is coming here in the future.

-You need to be able to switch your XBox One, S or X into development mode.
+You need to be able to switch your Xbox One, S or X into development mode.

 For now, here's a [guide](https://wiki.xboxdev.store/en/PPSSPPSetupGuide) on wiki.xboxdev.store.